 If finding a good deal is your main consideration for your trip from Paris to Rome, then we'll help you find the best value travel companies for you:

 Yes, there are direct routes from Paris to Rome with the following travel companies:

-As you won't need to change at another stop in between, direct services to Rome tend to save you time and add more convenience, so it's worth paying attention to before you purchase tickets for this trip.
+As you won't need to change at another stop in between, direct services to Rome tend to save you time and add more convenience, so it's worth paying attention to before you buy tickets for this trip.

-However, we recommend buying tickets from Paris to Rome online a few months in advance to get the best deals and save money on your upcoming journey.
+However, we recommend buying tickets to Rome from Paris online a few months in advance to get the best deals and save money on your upcoming journey.